AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 Figure 2.
 Sedimentation Tank A, the sedimentation tank used by most AguaClara research teams, including the Fall 2017 HRS team.

-2. **Sedimentation tank B** is the sedimentation tank design used by the Spring 2018 HRS team.
+2. **Sedimentation Tank B** is the sedimentation tank design used by the Spring 2018 HRS team.
 The tube settler is relatively long and the floc weir is placed on the right side of the bend in the recirculator (when the tube settler points to the left).

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/SedTankB.png" width=300>